vonlooten/awesome-koinos/README.md

 A list that contains all relevant links about the koinos blockchain and it's entire ecosystem.

 Something is missing?
-Contact me via twitter [@vonlooten](https://twitter.com/vonlooten) or create a pull request.
+Contact me [@vonlooten](https://twitter.com/vonlooten) or create a pull request.

 ## Information (official)